ityonemo/selectrix/README.md

 be terminated before the end of November.
 If you'd prefer a different way of leaving me a tip, message me on elixirforums (my gh handle) or the Elixir Slack (my gh handle).

+## Updates

+check the issues list for updates

 ## Features